Where Is the Feeling?

 "Where Is the Feeling?" is a song by Australian singer-songwriter Kylie Minogue from her fifth studio album, Kylie Minogue (1994).
 The song was written by Wilf Smarties and Jayn Hanna, while production was handled by Brothers in Rhythm.
-It was released on 10 July 1995 as the third and final single from the album, by Deconstruction and Mushroom Records, seven months after the release of the second single.
-A new version was recorded for the single release, featuring spoken vocals by Minogue.
+In Japan, it was released on 21 September 1994 as the album's lead single, while in the United Kingdom, it was released on 10 July 1995 as the third and final single from the album, eight months after the release of the second single, "Put Yourself in My Place".
+A new version of "Where Is the Feeling?" was recorded for the single release, featuring spoken word by Minogue.

-The album version of "Where Is the Feeling?" received positive reviews from music critics, who described it as "soulful"; the single version was also praised by critics.
+The album version of "Where Is the Feeling?" received positive reviews from music critics; the single version was also praised by them.
 Commercially, the song attained moderate success, peaking at number 16 in the United Kingdom and number 31 in Australia.
 The song's accompanying music video was directed by Keir McFarlane, and filmed in a school swimming pool in Los Angeles; it saw Minogue being pursued through the water by an ominous figure.
 "Where Is the Feeling?" was later included on the setlist of Minogue's KylieFever2002 tour, and added to three of her greatest hits albums.